Next Match Analysis

 Player Position Injury Expected Return Replacement Verification

-Mohammed Kudus AM Thigh Unknown Xavi Simons Confirmed
+Mohammed Kudus AM Thigh Jun 1 Gallagher Confirmed

 Wilson Odobert LW Knee Unknown Tel Confirmed